Relationship

 Your presence is one of the most fundamental and immediate ways to support your boyfriend through his grief.
 Simply sitting beside him (if he lets you) or being in the same house as him, can help him feel less isolated and more understood.

-See also Helpful Dating Tips for Online Dating After 40
+See also Tips for Getting Back Online Dating

 If you can’t be with him physically, try leaving a loving voice clip every day — but without urging a response from him.
 Check in on him regularly.
 It’s okay if he doesn’t reply every time.